Payback (2013): Aftermath

 On the next night's Raw, Sheamus faced Team Rhodes Scholars (Cody Rhodes and Damien Sandow) in a two-on-one handicap match, but lost.
 Four days later on SmackDown, Rhodes faced Sheamus in a losing effort, and after the match, Sandow attacked Sheamus.
 Three days later on Raw, Sheamus teamed with Christian to defeat Team Rhodes Scholars.
 On SmackDown, Sheamus defeated Sandow in a Dublin Street Fight.

 Christian returned on the June 17 episode of Raw.
 Four days later on SmackDown, after beating Drew McIntyre, The Shield attacked him, setting up a match between Christian and Dean Ambrose on the June 26 episode of Main Event.
 Christian won after Seth Rollins and Roman Reigns attacked him, until The Usos saved him.
 On the June 24 episode of Raw, The Usos won a triple threat tag team match to determine the number one contenders to the WWE Tag Team Championship.
 Christian and The Usos defeated The Shield on the June 28 episode of SmackDown.

 On the June 24 episode of Raw, Chris Jericho and Ryback fought over being left off the card for Money in the Bank, so Vickie Guerrero put them in a match against each other at the PPV.

 The feud between AJ Lee and Kaitlyn continued at Money in the Bank, where AJ (with Big E Langston) defeated Kaitlyn (with Layla) to retain the WWE Divas Championship.

 Payback returned the following year, becoming an annual PPV for WWE until the 2017 event, which was the final Payback until it was reinstated in 2020.
+The 2013 event was the only Payback to broadcast exclusively via traditional PPV outlets due to the launch of the WWE Network streaming service in February 2014.
+It was also the only to feature the previous version of the World Heavyweight Championship, which was unified with the WWE Championship in December at TLC: Tables, Ladders & Chairs; the World Heavyweight Championship was immediately retired while the WWE Championship became known as the WWE World Heavyweight Championship.